 - Soil – Humus rich, well drained and moist.

 - Position – Full sun to a little afternoon shade.

 - Flowers – Purple fading to a lilac blue and then white.

-- Flowering period – Late winter to Spring
+- Flowering period – Late Spring to Summer

 - Frost tolerant – No